RLesur/uros2024/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14254179.svg)](https://doi.org/10.5281/zenodo.14254179)

-Slides for uRos 2024 keynote
+Slides for uRos 2024 keynote _"Moving away from SAS: An opportunity to modernise the practices of statisticians"_.

 ## License